martinjrobins/diffsl/book/src/language.md

 ## Required variables

 The DSL allows the user to specify an arbitrary number of intermediate variables, but certain variables are required to be defined.
 These are:

 * `u_i` - the state variables
 * `F_i` - the vector $F(\mathbf{u}, t)$
 * `out_i` - the output variables

-### Predefined variables
+## Predefined variables

-The only predefined variable is the scalar `t` which is the current time, this allows the equations to be written as functions of time.
+The only predefined variable is the scalar $t$ which is the current time, this allows the equations to be written as functions of time.
 For example

 ```
 F_i {